 Start building Azure cloud services with Visual Studio for Mac today

 At Build 2017, we announced the general availability of Visual Studio for Mac.
-It’s a full-featured IDE (integrated development environment) to build mobile, web, and cloud apps, as well as games, designed natively for developers on macOS.
+It is a full-featured IDE (integrated development environment) to build mobile, web, and cloud apps, as well as games, designed natively for developers on macOS.
 Read the blog post to learn more about how you can create and publish Azure services directly from Visual Studio for Mac.
 Download Visual Studio for Mac today.

 Azure Cloud Shell in preview

 Now available in preview, Azure Cloud Shell provides an authenticated, browser-based shell experience hosted in Azure that streamlines your Azure admin experience.
 It includes popular command-line tools, and each Cloud Shell session provides a ready-to-use environment automatically synced to a $Home directory that is stored in Azure to enable persisting files like your favorite automation scripts.
-Azure Cloud Shell maximizes versatility and productivity.
+Azure Cloud Shell maximises versatility and productivity.
 For more information, visit the Azure Blog.

 PowerApps Community Plan